-Princess Ruth served as Royal Governor of the Island of Hawai’i in the mid-nineteenth century.
+Princess Ruth served as Royal Governor of the Island of Hawai’i in the mid-1800s.

 In 1853, Elizabeth Gaskell penned Ruth, the tale of a respectable orphaned girl who despite many toils and snares, ultimately leads a virtuous life.
 A year later, Fanny Fern released Ruth Hall: A Domestic Tale of the Present Time.
 Her widowed Ruth went on to fame and fortune as a writer.

 As a surname, Ruth isn’t related to the Biblical figure, but to the Middle English word reuthe – pity – which was probably given to those known for their charitable acts.

 The Baby Ruth candy bar came along in 1921.
 Despite claims that it had been named after Miss Cleveland, odds are that it had more to do with the athlete.
-Or, as some have claimed, the bar may have been named after a company exec’s granddaughter.
+Ruth Cleveland passed away from diphtheria in 1904.
+But in 1921, Babe Ruth was already setting records.

 Plenty of accomplished women wear the name:

-- Supreme Court Justice Ruth Bader Ginsburg, appointed in 1993;
+- Supreme Court Justice Ruth Bader Ginsburg, appointed in 1993.

-- Screenwriter Ruth Prawer Jhabvala is best known for her work on Howards End and Room With a View;
+- Screenwriter Ruth Prawer Jhabvala is best known for her work on Howards End and Room With a View.

-- The musical Pointer Sisters include firstborn Ruth;
+- The musical Pointer Sisters include firstborn Ruth.

-- Dr. Ruth Westheimer became an 1980s icon, well known for her frank talk about sex;
+- Dr. Ruth Westheimer became an 1980s icon, well known for her frank talk about sex.

-- Ruth Fertel founded the upscale steakhouse chain Ruth’s Chris in 1965;
+- Ruth Fertel founded the upscale steakhouse chain Ruth’s Chris in 1965.

 - Philanthropist Ruth Lilly inherited the Eli Lilly fortune and spent her life giving it away.